R12A7S6/PCShowRoom/README.md

 In actuality, the upgrades were done more sporadically over time.
 They are grouped into 4 here only for simplicity's sake.

-Planned Upgrades are:
+Planned Upgrades:
 - Ryzen 7 5800X3D, within 2 years.
-Otherwise, fresh build.
+Fresh build otherwise.
-- RTX 4080 Ti or better.
+- RTX 4080 Ti or higher.
-- A higher wattage Power Supply, as needed.
+- A higher wattage Power Supply as needed.
-- HDD to SSD, during sales and when financially feasible.
+- HDD to SSD, during sales.

 ---